CiscoDevNet/terraform-provider-dcnm/website/docs/r/vrf.html.markdown

 - `deploy` - (Optional) Deploy flag, used to deploy the VRF.
 Default value is "true".
 - `deploy_timeout` - (Optional) Deployment timeout, used as the limiter for the deployment status check for VRF resource.
 It is in the unit of seconds and default value is "300".

 - `attachments` - (Optional) Attachment Block, have information regarding the switches which should be attached or detached to/from VRF.
-If `deploy` is "true", then atleast one attachment must be configured.
+If `deploy` is "true", then at least one attachment must be configured.
 - `attachments.serial_number` - (Required) Serial number of the switch.
-- `attachments.vlan_id` - (Optional) Vlan ID for the switch associated with VRF.
+- `attachments.vlan_id` - (Optional) VLAN ID for the switch associated with VRF.
 If not mentioned then VRF's default vlan id will be used for attachment.
 - `attachments.attach` - (Optional) Attach flag for switch.
 Default value is "true".
 - `attachments.free_form_config` - (Optional) Free form configuration for the switch attachment.
 - `attachments.extension_values` - (Optional) Extension values for switch attachment.
 - `attachments.loopback_id` - (Optional) Loopback id for the switch attachment.
-- `attachments.loopback_ipv4` - (Optional) Loopback ipv4 address for the switch attachment.
+- `attachments.loopback_ipv4` - (Optional) Loopback IPv4 address for the switch attachment.
-- `attachments.loopback_ipv6` - (Optional) Loopback ipv6 address for the switch attachment.
+- `attachments.loopback_ipv6` - (Optional) Loopback IPv6 address for the switch attachment.
 - `attachments.vrf_lite` - (Optional) VRF lite for the switch attachment.
 - `attachments.vrf_lite.peer_vrf_name` - (Required) Name of vrf lite for the switch attachment.
 - `attachments.vrf_lite.interface_name` - (Required) Interface name of external edge router for the switch attachment.